dr-mushtaq/Chatbot-for-Healthcare/README.md

 2- **Students Create Feature Branches**

 - Instead of working directly on main, they create a feature branch:
+-
 3- **SCommit & Push Changes**S

 - Students make changes, commit them, and push to their branch

+4- **Submit Pull Requests (PRs)**

+- Once they complete their portion, they submit a Pull Request (PR) to your main repository.
+- As the project owner, you review their PRs and merge them after approval.

 ## ⚙️ Things to Note